web-pacotes/reactor/README.md

 ## What?

-For the last couple of months I've been working on web frontend projects (primarily with Svelte), and been struggling to find a state manager to clearly separates domain/application logic from UI.
+For the last couple of months I've been working on web frontend projects (primarily with Svelte), and been struggling to find a state manager that clearly separates domain/application logic of UI.

-One of the solutions I've worked with that achieves it is the [bloc library](https://bloclibrary.dev/).
-I like it for three main reasons:
+One of the solutions I've worked with in the past that achieves it is the [bloc library](https://bloclibrary.dev/).
+I really like it for three main reasons:

-- it's declarative
+- it's declarative and reactive
 - provides a clean API
 - segregates UI actions and updates in two basic elements: events and state